Tabouleh (also tabbouleh, tabouli, or تبولة ).

 So, what is millet exactly?
 Millet is a tiny seed which has a slightly nutty flavour when cooked.
 As it is a seed, and not a grain, it is gluten free and thus safe for those experiencing problems when eating foods containing gluten (such as bulgur).
 Apart from quinoa and amaranth, millet has the most complete protein of any grain.
 Therefore, being an almost complete protein, it is a great addition to a vegetarian or vegan diet, especially when combined with other protein-rich foods such as beans or nuts.
 Millet is also a very good source of vitamins and minerals, as it is packed with B vitamins, magnesium, potassium, zinc, copper and manganese.

 So, on to my millet tabouleh with pomegranate and pine nuts.
 I have to emphasise that good quality ingredients is key in this dish.
 Using fresh ingredients which would taste great by themselves, will ensure you end up with a finger licking end result.
-Also, as tabouleh is part of a mezze, I served my tabouleh with home made sweet potato falafel and a lemon & tahin dip.
+Also, as tabouleh is part of a mezze, I served my tabouleh with home made sweet potato falafel and a lemon & tahini dip.
 The combination of the three, in my opinion, is heavenly.
-Stay tuned, because I will also post a recipe for these soon!
+Recipe for the falafel & tahini dip can be found here.

 (serves 4-6 as a side)